CtrlK

 Based on the skill's description, can an agent find and select it at the right time?
 Clear, specific descriptions lead to better discovery.

-This is a well-constructed description with strong trigger terms, explicit 'Use when' guidance, and a highly distinctive niche.
-Its main weakness is that it doesn't enumerate the specific concrete actions it performs (e.g., scoring selection, comparability, and exposure domains of NOS), which would elevate its specificity.
-The second-person 'you' in 'when you need' is noted but the rubric penalizes first/second person on specificity, which is already scored at 2.
+This is a well-constructed description with strong trigger terms, clear 'when' guidance, and a highly distinctive niche.
+Its main weakness is that it doesn't enumerate the specific actions or outputs the skill produces (e.g., scoring selection, comparability, and exposure domains), which limits specificity.
+However, the domain is narrow enough that the description is effective for skill selection.

 Suggestions